monome/docs/norns/shield.md

 Software is fully compatible between the two.

-*please note: shield hardware was updated in June 2021 for cleaner audio path and more mechanically robust jacks*
+The norns shield hardware was updated in June 2021 for cleaner audio path and more mechanically robust jacks.
+It was revised again in early 2022 with a different codec to overcome the global supply crisis.
+Signal/noise performance between the 2021 and 2022 versions is the same, though the 2022 codec is slightly louder overall.

 ## connecting audio